FCW Southern Heavyweight Championship

 The FCW Southern Heavyweight Championship was a professional wrestling heavyweight championship owned and promoted by Florida Championship Wrestling (FCW, now known as NXT Wrestling), the developmental territory of WWE.
 It was contested for in their heavyweight division.
 The championship was created and debuted on June 26, 2007 at a FCW house show.

 Harry Smith became the inaugural champion by winning a 21-man battle royal.
 The title was retired on March 22, 2008, after being unified with the FCW Florida Heavyweight Championship.

 Reigns

+Over the championship's eight-month history, there have been six reigns between six champions.
+Harry Smith was the inaugural champion.
+Smith's reign is the longest at 112 days, while Jake Hager's reign was the shortest, which lasted less than a day.
+TJ Wilson is the oldest champion at 27 years old, while Smith is the youngest at 21 years old.

+Hager was the final champion in his first reign.
+He won the title by defeating Heath Miller on March 22, 2008, and on the same day, it was retired upon it being unified with the Florida Heavyweight Championship.